|Show banner designed by Andrew Kern

 The 1986 comedy Back To School began immediately after the cartoon.
 If you're a fan of the great Rodney Dangerfield, this is a must-see film.
 Caddyshack gets most of the attention when it comes to his film work (and rightfully so, because it's one of the greatest comedies of all time), but Back To School is the best film if you want to see Rodney being Rodney.
 He plays a man who rose from humble beginnings to become the rich and successful owner of a chain of big & tall clothing stores, but he never finished high school or went to college.
 When his son struggles, both socially and academically, Rodney donates a building to the school in exchange for admission in an attempt to relate to his son by putting himself in his shoes.
 It's a fish-out-of-water comedy that gives him the perfect platform to flex his comedic talents.
 I'm sure some of the humor will make younger viewers "cringe" (as the little kiddies like to say), but frankly, that's says more about them than it does the movie.
 The only way to sit through Back To School without laughing your ass off is if you've got a stick firmly jammed up there holding it in place.

 This movie checks all the boxes for an 80's comedy classic.
 First of all, you've got Rodney Dangerfield.
 His son is played by Keith Gordan, who is probably known best for his starring role as Arnie in Christine.
-Rodney's love interest is played by Sally Kellerman, who played one of the most iconic television roles of the 70's and 80's as Hot Lips Houlihan in M*A*S*H. You've got Robert Downey Jr and Ned Beatty in smaller roles, but they make the most of their minutes with some of the funniest lines in the movie.
+Rodney's love interest is played by Sally Kellerman, who played Hot Lips Houlihan in the M*A*S*H movie.
+You've got Robert Downey Jr and Ned Beatty in smaller roles, but they make the most of their minutes with some of the funniest lines in the movie.
 William Zabka plays antagonist to the son, and while he isn't quite the iconic bully that he was as Johnny Lawrence in The Karate Kid, he's absolutely perfect as the arrogant jock and antagonist to Keith Gordan's character.
 There's a short, but memorable performance from legendary comedian Sam Kinison as a professor who's suffering from PTSD from the Vietnam War.